-With this improved experience, each user might deliver multiple video streams in different resolutions (for example, 720p, 360p, and so on) depending on several factors including endpoint capability, network conditions, and so on.
-The receiving endpoint then requests the maximum quality resolution that it can handle thereby giving all users the optimum video experience.
+With this improved experience, each user might deliver multiple video streams in different resolutions (for example, 720p, 360p, and so on) depending on several factors that includes endpoint capability, network conditions, and so on.
+The receiving endpoint then requests the maximum quality resolution that it can handle thus giving all users the optimum video experience.